BUILD A JAPANESE STYLE TOOLBOX

 Location: Wade Hardware (400 SW 2nd St)

-Students bring: please plan to bring the following tools and if you need help, let us know in advance and we can provide students with tools to borrow.
+Students bring: please plan to bring the following tools.
+If you need help, let us know in advance and we can provide students with tools to borrow.

-• Crosscutting and rip cutting handsaw (I highly recommend investing in or bringing a 240mm Japanese Ryoba saw, which has rip teeth and crosscutting teeth-- these are available at Wade Hardware).
+Crosscutting and rip cutting handsaw (I highly recommend investing in or bringing a 240mm Japanese Ryoba saw, which has rip teeth and crosscutting teeth--these are available at Wade Hardware).
+If you need to borrow one, please contact us.

-• Optional: sharp 12 and 24 mm chisels (bring them if you have them.
-Sharp chisels will also be provided for students to use during the class).
+Optional: sharp chisels (If you plan on attending the chisel setup class, bring your own chisel.
+Sharp Japanese chisels will also be provided for students to use during the class).

 Accessibility note: some hand strength required, students will be standing and working at a workbench for much of the day.
 At times, the classroom will be noisy with hammers striking chisels and pounding nails.
 For accessibility concerns, questions, and accommodations, please contact us at info@tarweedfolkschool.com.